SeaHOH/ban-peers/README.md

 - Report fake progress, most of the results are due to poor connection leads, in smooth connection case, I have seek to ensure there is no false positives.
-  Even the peers due to network factor have be banned, there is no bad influence for both normal use the bittorrent network, unless that peer is the only seed.
+  Even the peers due to network factor have be banned, there is no bad influence for both normal use the BitTorrent network, unless that peer is the only seed.
 - Refused upload, peer never transport even 1 byte valid data due to all causes, e.g. deliberately leech, network poor, bugs or unreasonable settings of μTorrent itself etc. So, if the situation has not changed at a period of time